nataliehammonddressage/nataliehammonddressage.github.io/contact/index.md

 ---
 layout: page
 title: Contact Natalie Hammond Dressage
-description: Contact Natalie Hammond Dressage
+description: "Please use this form to Contact Natalie Hammond Dressage for more information about Dressage Training in St. Louis."
 keywords: dressage, dressage boarding, boarding, st louis, saint louis, equestrian, contact
 redirect_from:
   - "Contact"